STealthy-and-haSTy/SublimeScraps/plugins/README.md

    Each command also includes the arguments the command takes and any defaults they might have, as well as the associated documentation comment.

+ * [log_toggler.py](log_toggler.py) is an example `ApplicationCommand` that makes it easier to toggle the state of logging for commands, input and result regular expressions (useful for testing error capturing in a build system) without having to drop to the console.
+It's also a demonstration on how to use the `is_checked` and `description` methods of the command classes to give your command a default caption or display as checked in the menu.

  * [minimap_toggler.py](minimap_toggler.py) is a simple example of having the sublime text minimap turn itself off only for files of a certain syntax.